wednesdayayay/Scrawl/README.md

   outside of paint mode you will always see the brush on the screen this is the spotlight mode

+  [trans x,y,z] displaces your entire image (good for mirror mode)

    [brush MIDI] you can select from several different brushes
     1.circle
+        size
+        [cirres MIDI] changes the resolution of the circle [cirresnoise] turns on/off some jitter in the resolution (fun in paint mode)
     2.rectangle
+        size,size2
     3.triangle
+        size, size2, trix, triy
     4.random line
     5.star burst
+        size, size2

-   [brushcolor MIDI] you can turn color for the brush on and off
+   [brushcolor toggle MIDI] you can turn color for the brush on and off
-    if you turn off brush color it will default back to white
+    if you turn off brush color it will default back to white [brush color MIDI RGBA] allows for individual channels of color mixing fir the brush

    [invert brush MIDI] you can invert the current brush color. toggle
     [randomize brush color MIDI] you can randomize the current brush color. toggle

-   [size MIDI] changing the size of the brush is also possible
+   [size MIDI] changing the size of the brush is also possible [size2 MIDI] used for the rectangle brush

-///Examples
+/// Examples

 here are a couple pictures of it in various uses